etc5523-2020/r-package-assessment-ycui0008/README.md

 devtools::install_github("etc5523-2020/r-package-assessment-ycui0008")
 ```

-## Example
+## Dataset example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how the dataset `covid`
+contained in the package looks like:

 ``` r
 library(covid19ViewerShiny)